Twenty-six Divisional faculty members have received the Nobel Prize, the most of any Division or school at the University of Chicago.

 Six Divisional faculty members have been awarded the Presidential Medal of Freedom.

-The Division has celebrated the election of seven faculty members to the National Academy of Sciences and one to the National Academy of Medicine.
+The Division has celebrated the election of eight faculty members to the National Academy of Sciences and one to the National Academy of Medicine.

 Social Sciences faculty have earned nine MacArthur Fellowships, most recently Tara Zahra in 2014.